 What time does the race start?

 The Standard distance wave will start at 8:30am and the Sprint wave at 8:45am.

 Can I register on the morning of the race?

-Registration will take place from the Friday before the race at a Belfast location to be confirmed.
-We encourage all competitors to register prior to race day when limited registration will be available early in the morning from 06:00 until 07:30.
+Registration will take place from the Friday before the race at We Are Vertigo on Queen's Road.
+We encourage all competitors to register prior to race day when limited registration will be available early in the morning from 06:00 until 07:45.
 Bike racking will take place on race day.

 Must I be a member of Triathlon Ireland?

 You must either be a full, student or junior member of Triathlon Ireland or another ITU recognised international federation, or purchase a One Day Licence.
 This ensures that all competitors are suitably insured when competing.

 Can I buy a One Day Licence when registering?

 No. All ODLs must be purchased through the Triathlon Ireland website no later than Thursday 27th June 2019.

 Yes.
 Water temperature is likely to be around 15/16 degrees and wetsuits are compulsory.